schoolofdevops/kubernetes-labguide/chapters/6-vote-kubernetes_deployment.md

 A Deployment is a higher level abstraction which sits on top of replica sets and allows you to manage the way applications are deployed, rolled back at a controlled rate.

-Deployment has mainly two responsibilities,
+Deployment provides three features,

-  * Provide Fault Tolerance: Maintain the number of replicas for a type of service/app.
+  * Availability: Maintain the number of replicas for a type of service/app.
 Schedule/delete pods to meet the desired count.
+  * Scalability: Updating the replica count, allows you to scale in and out, and its the responsibility of the deployment to provide with that scalability.
+You could scale manually or use horizontalPodAutoscaler to do it automatically.
   * Update Strategy: Define a release strategy and update the pods accordingly.

 ```